-UCS-4 character encoding.
-Each character is encoded by a 32 integer (4 bytes).
+UCS-2BE UCS-2 character encoding with big-endian endianness.
+It is like teger (4 bytes).
 The 32 bit integers may be encoded using little-endian encoding or big-endian encoding.
 If the port is an input-port and the first four bytes read are a BOM ("Byte Order Mark" character with hexadecimal code 0000FEFF) then the BOM will be discarded and the endianness will be set accordingly, otherwise the endianness depends on the operating system and how the Gambit runtime was compiled.
 If the port is an output-port then a BOM will be output at the beginning of the stream and the endianness depends on the operating system and how the Gambit runtime was compiled.